Tunneling through an Eternal Traversable Wormhole: Holographic Picture

+Having introduced the basic idea of holographic calculations, we are now ready to explain the calculation of the tunneling probability.
 We first focus on the wormhole phase where the correlation between the left and the right system is from a non-trivial bulk geometry.
-The MQ model in the wormhole phase is equivalent to a fermionic field in the global AdS$_2$ space-time with scaling dimension $\Delta=1/4$, which has the mass $m=1/2-\Delta$.
-Putting all ingredients together, we consider the following action of bulk Dirac fermions
+The MQ model in the wormhole phase is equivalent to a fermionic field in the global AdS$_2$ spacetime with mass $m=1/2-\Delta$.
+Recall that we assume the leads are described by massless Dirac fermions on flat spacetime, we consider the following action of bulk Dirac fermions on the geometry shown in Fig.~\ref{fig:holographic}(a)